alkemist/ng-form-supervisor/README.md

 - A modification state between initial value and form value, using comparison engine ([@alkemist/compare-engine](https://github.com/alkemist/compare-engine))
 - The ability to restore to original value, but also to modify initial value
+- Even if you decide not to emit an event (emitEvent : false), parents and children are warned of the value change
 - The ability to add an element to a FormArray only with a value, the only constraint being that when the FormArray is initialized, it must contain at least one element, to determine its "construction signature" (the type of element it contains, see example)